Why do I need specialist insurance that covers asthma?

 This gives providers more of an insight into your unique medical history - enabling them to offer you a policy that should provide suitable cover.

-However, pre-existing medical conditions are not the only thing that affect your premium.
-Other factors like destination, can also impact your premium – especially if healthcare costs are particularly high in that country.
+However, pre-existing medical conditions are not the only thing that may affect your premium.
+Other factors, like destination, can also impact your premium – especially if healthcare costs are particularly high in that country.

 What’s covered in a travel insurance policy for asthma sufferers?